567mayank/Nest-Finder/README.md

 Users can send messages to property owners or agents directly through the platform.

-## Thank you for checking out Property Marketplace!
+## Thank you for checking out Nest Finder!

 This **README.md** file will give contributors and users clear guidance on how to set up, use, and contribute to your